secar600/secar-documents/source/detectors.rst

 - 4 position signals labelled on the top flange as "A", "B", "C" and "D", which are amplified by the preamplifier shown in :numref:`mcp_preamp`.
 - 1 timing signal labelled as "timing" on the top flange, which is amplified by the preamplifier shown in :numref:`mcp_timing`.
 Immediately on the input of the timing preamplifiers, there is an IT100 ORTEC inverter, which is attached to the top of the MCP flanges, where the timing input is located.

 These 4 preamplifiers get their power from the two golden modules shown in :numref:`mcp_power`.
-The timing signals outputted by the timing preamplifiers, as well as all 4 position signals outputted from the position preamplifiers go directly into the first digitizer card inside the :code:`spdaq57` Pixie-16 crate after being converted to SMB outputs.
+The timing signals outputted by the timing preamplifiers, are fed into a "Quad Fast Amplifier" (only two inputs are used, the inputs and outputs are LEMO connections).
+The output of the fast amplifier together with all 4 position signals outputted from the position preamplifiers go directly into the first digitizer card inside the :code:`spdaq57` Pixie-16 crate after being converted to SMB outputs.

 .. _mcp_preamp:
 .. figure:: Figures/IMG_3377.jpg